tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

     </option>

 You can put metrics in optgroups as well - they'll appear as headings in the dropdown and are searchable.
 You'll eventually want to change the title, links, etc. here before you go into production.

+## Build for deployment
+Building for deployment does all of the niceties for you - JavaScript concatenation and minification, LESS preprocessing/auto-prefixing/minification, Markdown conversion, CSV to JSON conversion, image optimzation, and cache busting.
+From the root folder run:

+    gulp build

+*Note you need to run this command in the root of the project folder.*

+Copy the contents of your public folder to your production web server and you're good to go.